likhithharish/likhithharish/README.md

 # 💫 About Me:
-🔭 I’m currently working on a full-stack MERN website.<br>👯 I’m looking to collaborate on Android app and Open source web framework development.<br>🤝 I’m looking for help with Android Jetpack compose and new concepts in React JS.<br>🌱 I’m currently learning Jetpack and MERN.<br>💬 Ask me about coding, music, and how to change careers and become a Software Engineer.<br>⚡ Fun fact I have a undergraduate degree in Mechanical Engineering.
+🔭 I’m currently working on a Full-stack MERN website.<br>👯 I’m looking to collaborate on Android app and Open source web framework development.<br>🤝 I’m looking for help with Android Jetpack compose and new concepts in React JS.<br>🌱 I’m currently learning Jetpack and MERN.<br>💬 Ask me about coding, music, and how to change careers and become a Software Engineer.<br>⚡ Fun fact I have a undergraduate degree in Mechanical Engineering.

 ## 🌐 Socials: